LD4P/arm/README.md

 * The `owl:versionIRI` is updated for `MAJOR` and `MINOR` versions, but not `PATCH` versions.
 It thus includes only the `MAJOR` and `MINOR` version numbers.

-<span style="color:red">NB: The following applies to MODEL A. If we use MODEL B, we would deprecate in the patch and remove in the next minor or major version</span>
+**[NB: The following applies to MODEL A. If we use MODEL B, we would deprecate in the patch and remove in the next minor or major version.]**

 * To avoid an unnecessary proliferation of `MAJOR` versions, `owl:deprecated` is applied to terms slated for removal.
 A term deprecated in a `MINOR` version will be removed in the next `MAJOR` version.